vboyev-MSFT/defender-docs/defender-xdr/advanced-hunting-microsoft-defender.md

 ---
-title: Advanced hunting in Microsoft Defender
+title: Advanced hunting with Microsoft Sentinel data in Microsoft Defender
-description: Advanced hunting in the portal unifying Defender XDR and Sentinel data search.appverid: met150 ms.service: defender-xdr ms.subservice: adv-hunting
+description: Learn how to use advanced hunting in the portal unifying Defender XDR and Sentinel data search.appverid: met150 ms.service: defender-xdr ms.subservice: adv-hunting